nathanaherne/cruisin/cruisin-brain/README.md

 -------------------------------------------------------------------------------------------------------
 # OVERVIEW

-This software was developed for Arduino to convert a mobility scooter into an electric car for a child.
-It could be used for any electric car you wish.
-The Cruisin Brain was created to receive inputs from analog and digital control devices controlled by the driver and turn those inputs into control commands for a motor controller and things like lights and OLED Screens.
+Cruisin Brain software was developed for Arduino as a brain for an electric car.
+I initially created Cruisin Brain to run my children's custom electric cars and make them incredibly safe and performant.
+Cruisin Brain can be used for any electric car you wish.

+The Cruisin Brain was created to receive inputs from devices controlled by the driver and sensors and turn those inputs into control commands for one or more motor controllers, plus output information to OLED Screens (dashboard) as well as things like lights.

-At its most simplest this software was developed to take input from two momentary switches (buttons) (named Right and Left) and translate button pushes into motion.
+At its most simplest the Cruisin Brain was developed to take input from two momentary switches (buttons) (named Right and Left) and translate button pushes into motion.

 - Pressing the Right button, results in the car moving forwards
-- Pressing both the Right and Left buttons, results in the car moving reverse
+- Pressing both the Right and Left buttons results in the car moving reverse
 - Holding the Right button for longer than 30 seconds, results in CruiseControl being enabled (car moves forward without input)
 - When Cruise Control is enabled pressing the Left (at any time) or Right (5 seconds after Cruise Control is enabled) button disables Cruise Control and the car will brake
 - Pressing no buttons results in the car stopping (unless Cruise Control is enabled)

+It can be much more complex than this but hopefully the above gives you an idea of how Cruisin Brain works and the simplicity of it being able to take two inputs and fully control an electric car.

 ## WARNING ON CRUISE CONTROL
-This software has a feature called Cruise Control (enabled by default can be disabled) which results in the Arduino holding full throttle without input after Forward has been commanded a set amount of time (default 30 seconds but can be changed).
-Cruise Control was implemented because the children I created these cars for (7 families in our neighborhood so far) complained that pushing the button for long periods of time hurt their finger (I believe they pushed harder thinking they would go faster).
-Cruise Control can have an unintended side effect (which has happened to one of the very young children) where the child falls off the car while Cruise Control is enabled, which results in the car continuing on its merry way without a driver.
+This software has a feature called Cruise Control (enabled by default can be disabled) which results in Cruisin Brain holding full throttle without input after Forward has been commanded a set amount of time (default 30 seconds but can be changed).
+Cruise Control can have an unintended side effect where the driver gets out of the vehicle while Cruise Control is enabled, which results in the car continuing on its merry way without a driver.

 ## WARNING ON USING MOBILITY SCOOTERS AS KIDS CARS
-Mobility scooters are designed to carry large adults (up to 200kg), this has the benefit of one car being able to transport several children at once.
+Mobility scooters are designed to carry large adults (up to 200kg), this has the benefit of one car being able to transport several children or adults at once.
 The negative of this is that these cars are very strong and have the ability to push a small child over or even drive over them, which I have been unable to solve programmatically.

 <br>